If you are a Node.js developer, installing Cypress as a dev dependency in your

 We have listened and created a Docker image with Cypress installed.
 It is called

 cypress/included and is tagged with the version of Cypress installed in the image.
-For now, there is only an image for the current Cypress version - a
+For now, we'll use the image for the current Cypress version as of this writing - the

 cypress/included:3.2.0 image.
-We plan to create new images as new Cypress versions are released.
+We create new images for every Cypress version released.
 The image is built on top of the

 cypress/base:12.1.0 image with Node 12.1.0 included.
 You can find our official Docker images in the cypress-docker-images repository and on Docker hub.